enkidevs/curriculum/programming-fundamentals/core/introduction/programming-benefits.md

 Learning to code will change the way you think.

 > A programmer's wife tells him to go to the shop and buy eggs.
-He ends up never coming home because he was only instructed to "buy eggs".
+After five hours he's still at the shop.
+When called he says "I'm at the shop buying eggs."

 As a programmer, when you encounter a problem you don't go straight to coding.
 You identify the source, break the problem into manageable bits, and start working incrementally.